FusionAuth/terraform-provider-fusionauth/docs/resources/webhook.md

 ---

-* `data` - (Optional) An object that can hold any information about the Webhook that should be persisted.
+* `data` - (Optional) A JSON string that can hold any information about the Webhook that should be persisted.
 * `description` - (Optional) A description of the Webhook.
 This is used for display purposes only.
 * `events_enabled` - (Optional) A mapping for the events that are enabled for this Webhook.
   * `audit_log_create` - (Optional) When an audit log is created